SughoshKulkarni/WildWav/README.md

 Data collection for this type of problem can be difficult.
 Fortunately, there are several websites to collect crowdsourced audio files.

 YouTube has several videos of bird songs of varying length in time.
 We downloaded the video and converted them to 5-6 seconds length audio files in WAV format.
-Totally 399 samples of three birds (Cardinal, Mourning dove, and Pigeon) were prepared with 133 audio samples for each bird.
+Totally 531 samples of four birds (Cardinal, Mourning dove, Pigeon, and Blue Jay) were prepared with 133 audio samples for each bird.

 | Bird  | Number of audio samples | Method of collection |
 | :-------------: | :-------------: | :-------------: |